sarayaghoubi/scraping/README.md

   -	AED : 'price_aed'
   - Bahar Coin : 'sekeb'

-# librraies have been used:
+# libraries have been used:
   - beautifulsoup
   - selenium
   - request